tianyhe/genie-worksheets/README.md

 Please note that we only use the specification defined in the first sheet of the spreadsheet.

+## LLM Config
+You should modify `llm_config.example.yaml` and save it as `llm_config.yaml` from the directory where you run the agent.

 ### Running the Agent (Web Interface)

 Create a folder `frontend/`  under `experiments/agents/<agent_name>` and create a `app_*` file.